-Exposure coverage - financed emissions vs emission targets Our financed emissions as of year-end 2020 are calculated according to the PCAF methodology, which includes only on-balance exposure.
+Exposure coverage - financed emissions vs emission targets

+Our financed emissions as of year-end 2020 are calculated according to the PCAF methodology, which includes only on-balance exposure.
 Within our on-balance exposure, we are currently focusing on our corporate and private lending portfolios.
 Financed emissions are measured for about DKK 1.46 trillion of the on-balance exposure, equivalent to 92% of our total corporate and personal customers portfolio.
 Compared with our disclosures in our annual accounts, we use on-balance credit exposure to align as much as possible with the PCAF standard.
 See appendix 1 for our exclusions details.

 Our sector targets are set for both on- and off-balance exposures, thereby departing from the PACF reporting standard.
-We include onand off-balance exposures to better reflect the commitments made towards our customers and can therefore also take into account the risk associated with emission-intensive customers who use products such as revolving credit facilities or lines of credit.
+We include on- and off-balance exposures to better reflect the commitments made towards our customers and can therefore also take into account the risk associated with emission-intensive customers who use products such as revolving credit facilities or lines of credit.

 All numbers are based on our year-end 2020 portfolio as this report sets our 2020 baseline.
 See our Annual Report 2021 p.
 161 for a definition of credit exposure.
 Total loans account for loans and credits and the DKK 2.73 trillion deviates from the DKK 1.46 trillion carbon-mapped exposure (see table 4.1) which only accounts for the on-balance exposure according to the PCAF methodology.

-Corporate customers include Large Corporates and Institutions (LC&I) and Business Customers (BC)
+&lt;sup>11 Corporate customers include Large Corporates and Institutions (LC&I) and Business Customers (BC)

-portfolio account for around 18.8 million tonnes of $CO_2$ equivalent ( $CO_2e$ ) per year, corresponding to an intensity of approximately 13 tonnes of financed $CO_2e$ per million on-balance DKK per year.
+portfolio account for around 18.8 million tonnes of CO2 equivalent (CO2e) per year, corresponding to an intensity of approximately 13 tonnes of financed CO2e per million on-balance DKK per year.
+12 to driving change within global supply chains, and we can make a positive difference with a reach that extends significantly further than just Denmark and the Nordic region.

 The sector distribution of our financed emissions shows where we can have the biggest impact by supporting our customers' transitions.
-By engaging in our high-emitting sectors, we can contribute to driving change within global supply chains, and we can make a positive difference with a reach that extends significantly further than just Denmark and the Nordic region.
+By engaging in our high-emitting sectors, we can contribute